AdilAbubacker/AdilAbubacker/README.md

 ## 💡 Fun Fact

-When I'm not orchestrating microservices, you might find me tackling complex algorithms on LeetCode (777+ problems and counting!) or debating whether tabs or spaces are superior (spaces, obviously 😉).
+When I'm not orchestrating microservices, you might find me tackling complex algorithms on LeetCode (777+ problems and counting!) or debating whether tabs or spaces are superior (tabs, obviously 😉).

 ## 🧠 Current Focus